8.1.1 DISCIPLINE AND PROCEDURES

 Parents will be notified by phone and in writing if detention has been assigned.
 Students will be excused from detention only if they have a prearranged medical or dental appointment which will be verified by the doctor/dentist.
 A missed detention must be made up the following week.
 Detention is scheduled for the duration of one hour after school.

 Demerits are given for all infractions in the junior high grades.
-Demerits have a direct result on report card Behavior grades, eligibility to play sports, be on student council and participate in school festivities.
+Demerits have a direct result on report card Behavior grades, eligibility to play sports, be on Student Council and participate in school activities/festivities.
 Determinations are made by the homeroom teacher and the principal, on a case by case basis.

 5. Loss of Privileges